Sarah Wins Back Her Health After Crohn's Disease Diagnosis

 Sarah Campbell won the Mrs. New Jersey International 2021 title just months after being diagnosed with Crohn’s disease and undergoing bowel surgery.

-As a first grade teacher, Sarah Campbell helps her students learn how to write short words, early math skills, and more about the world around them.
+As a first-grade teacher, Sarah Campbell helps her students learn how to write short words, develop early math skills, and discover more about the world around them.
 After more than two years of abdominal pain and medical procedures, she has something just as important to teach—resilience.

 Only months after emergency intestinal surgery and a diagnosis of Crohn’s disease, an often-debilitating type of inflammatory bowel condition, Sarah was crowned Mrs. New Jersey International 2021.

 “Crohn’s forces you to really plan your activities, like knowing the location of the nearest bathroom,” said Virtua gastroenterologist Brenda Velasco, MD.
 “Even if you stick to your treatment plan, there’s no way to predict when a flare-up will occur.
-You have periods with few, if any, symptoms, and then, all of a sudden experience terrible abdominal pain, diarrhea, and even depression.”
+You have periods with few, if any, symptoms, and then suddenly experience terrible abdominal pain, diarrhea, and even depression.”

 Sarah began experiencing severe pain in her upper abdomen in the summer of 2018.
 The pain would occur only once a month, so she didn’t think much about it.